Dronecode/camera-manager-docs/en/guide/extending.md

 These `Stream` objects are used by `AvahiPublisher` and `RTSPServer` classes to perform the streaming and stream-advertising.

-There are two samples in [samples directory](https://github.com/01org/camera-streaming-daemon/tree/master/samples) using this approach, **camera-sample-custom** and **camera-sample-realsense*.
+There are two samples in [samples directory](https://github.com/01org/camera-streaming-daemon/tree/master/samples) using this approach, **camera-sample-custom** and **camera-sample-realsense**.
-We will explore **camera-sample-custom** in order to learn all steps necessary to create a CSD custom video stream class.
+We will explore **camera-sample-custom** in order to learn all steps necessary to create a DCM custom video stream class.

 ### Camera Sample Custom

-Camera Sample Custom adds two new classes to the daemon in order to support custom classes: `StreamCustom` and `StreamBuilderCustom`.
+Camera Sample Custom adds two new classes to the manager in order to support custom classes: `StreamCustom` and `StreamBuilderCustom`.
 `StreamCustom` is a class that extends `Stream` in order to represent a custom `Stream`.
 `StreamBuilderCustom` extends `StreamBuilder` in order to build the custom streams.
  No changes in main file or any other classes are necessary.